Latin Mass today?

 Celebrating the Novus Ordo Missae (Latin: New Order of the Mass)

 Desiring to celebrate Mass in Latin, one doesn't have to resort only to the traditional (Tridentine) Rite.
 The Mass we celebrate after the conciliar reforms can also be in Latin!
 Here are a few resources to help priests and laity celebrate the Novus Ordo (Vatican II) Rite in Latin.
-Looking for information on the Extraordinary Form of the Latin Mass from the 1962 Missal?
+The Latin Liturgy Association promotes greater use of Latin in both the Novus Ordo and the Tridentine Mass, they also sell: Looking for information on the Extraordinary Form of the Latin Mass from the 1962 Missal?
 Try sanctamissa.org.

 My Homily